How to Look Up an LLC in New Mexico? (Simple Guide)

 2. State Trademark Check: New Mexico Secretary of State

-You can also check if a name is trademarked by visiting the New Mexico Secretary of State's website and searching for registered business names.
+For state-level conflicts, visit the New Mexico Secretary of State's website and search registered business names.

 3. Consult a Trademark Attorney